Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 She didn't touch the folder.
 "What do you want me to do about it?"

 "Remind them that discretion has rewards and indiscretion has consequences.
 The binder has echoes he cares about.
-The widow has a granddaughter.
+The widow has a daughter.
 The Hand Quarter girl has a brother."
 His eyes were steady.
 "You know these people.
 You've dealt with them before.
 You understand what they value, what they fear, what will make them stop."

 "You want me to threaten their families."